Dr. Elisa Barney Smith

 - analysis of the data by astrophysicists will follow.

-This coming summer we will connect to the GRB Coordinates Network and develop interface software to receive the notifications and start the motion sequence in the telescope mount.
+We connected to the GRB Coordinates Network and develop interface software to receive the notifications and start the motion sequence in the telescope mount.

 A survey of the literature of star detection and tracking methods will be conducted.
 A preliminary design of the whole system interconnections will be made.
 This will give us a good overview of the system needs and enough information to determine what will be involved in fully designing and building such a RRT.
 These system specs will be used to apply for further follow-on funding to actually do the system design and build the telescope.